aptech/docs/docs/intro-gauss-for-stata-users.rst

 ::

   // Subtract 2 from all observations of the
-  // variable ''total_bill' in the 'tips2' dataframe
+  // variable total_bill in the tips2 dataframe
   tips2[., "total_bill"] = tips2[., "total_bill"] - 2;

-  // Divide all observations of the variable
+  // Dived all observations of the variable
-  // 'total_bill' in the 'tips2' dataframe by 2
+  // total_bill in the tips2 dataframe by 2
   tips2[., “new_bill”] = tips2[., “new_bill”] / 2;

-  // Divide all observations of the variable
-  // 'total_bill' in the 'tips2' dataframe by 2
-  // and generate 'new_bill'
-  tips2 = tips2 ~ dfname(tips2[.,"total_bill"] / 2, "new_bill");

 Matrix operations
 +++++++++++++++++++